Diffusion and operator entanglement spreading: in the rule chain

+Crucially, the prefactor $1/2$ in~\eqref{eq:bound} is reminiscent of the $\sqrt{t}$ fluctuations in the number of solitons in the subsystems $A$ and $B$.
 Eq.~\eqref{eq:bound} is expected to hold for the simple, i.e., low-rank, diagonal operator.
-Also, there is a crucial difference between diagonal and off-diagonal operators.
-For the latter (see Fig.~\ref{fig1:bobenko} (a)) the upper and lower lightcones do not coincide.
-This suggests, at least for simple off-diagonal operators, the bound $2 S_\mathrm{max}$.
-Finally, we should observe that although scatterings, and hence interactions, are crucial to derive the bound~\eqref{eq:bound}, no detailed information is contained in the result.
+We should remark that the prefactor of the $OSEE$ growth should depend on the structure of the operator.
+For instance, the identity operator, for which the $OSEE$ is constant in time, is $\mathbf{1}= P_\downarrow+P_\uparrow$.
+On the other hand, the $OSEE$ of $S_z=P_\uparrow-P_\downarrow$ grows logarithmically.
+Moreover, (see Ref.~\onlinecite{jonay-2018}) for traceful operators, the prefactor of the $OSEE$ growth depends on the trace.
+Also, for off-diagonal operators (see Fig.~\ref{fig1:bobenko} (a)) the upper and lower lightcones do not coincide, suggesting a faster growth of the $OSEE$.

 We should also stress that the behavior of the $OSEE$ in free-fermion systems is different from~\eqref{eq:bound}.
-For instance, the $OSEE$ of $S^z$ saturates, whereas that of a Jordan-Wigner string increases as $1/3\ln(t)$.
-Interestingly, the prefactor $1/3$ of the logarithmic growth could reflect the absence of diffusion in free-fermion systems.
-This suggests that the $OSEE$ could be potentially useful to distinguish interacting integrable from free systems~\cite{spohn-2018}.
+For instance, the $OSEE$ of $S^z$ saturates, whereas that of $S^x$ increases as $1/3\ln(t)$.
+Interestingly, the prefactor $1/3$ could reflect the absence of diffusion for free fermions, suggesting that the $OSEE$ could be potentially useful to distinguish interacting integrable from free systems~\cite{spohn-2018}.